-Year Ended December 31, 2016 2015 2014 Qsymia cost of goods sold \$ 7,523 \$ 8,720 \$ 7,155 STENDRA/SPEDRA cost of goods sold 3,079 25,437 26,232 Cost of goods sold \$ 10,602 \$ 34,157 \$ 33,387
+Year Ended December 31, 2017 2016 2015 Qsymia cost of goods sold \$ 7,537 \$ 7,523 \$ 8,720 STENDRA/SPEDRA cost of goods sold 9,650 3,079 25,437 Cost of goods sold \$ 17,187 \$ 10,602 \$ 34,157

 Cost of goods sold for Qsymia dispensed to patients includes the inventory costs of API, third-party contract manufacturing and packaging and distribution costs, royalties, cargo insurance, freight, shipping, handling and storage costs, and overhead costs of the employees involved with production.
-Cost of goods sold for STENDRA or SPEDRA shipped to our commercialization partners includes the inventory costs of API, tableting, bottling, freight, shipping and handling costs.
-The cost of goods sold associated with deferred revenue on Qsymia and STENDRA or SPEDRA product shipments is recorded as deferred costs, which are included in inventories in the consolidated balance sheets, until such time as the deferred revenue is recognized.
-Cost of goods sold decreased overall in 2016 as compared to 2015 due to the reduction in net product and supply revenue.
-The change in the cost of goods sold as a percentage of net product and supply revenue was due to the full year effect of price increases in 2015 and the sales mix between Qsymia and STENDRA/SPEDRA during the periods.
-The increase in cost of goods sold in 2015 as compared to 2014 was due to increases in Qsymia product revenue.
+Cost of goods sold for STENDRA/SPEDRA shipped to our commercialization partners includes the inventory costs of API and tableting.
+Cost of goods sold increased overall in 2017 as compared to 2016 due primarily to increased STENDRA/SPEDRA supply revenue.
+The change in cost of goods sold as a percentage of net product and supply revenue was due to the sales mix between Qsymia and STENDRA/SPEDRA during the periods.
+The decrease in cost of goods sold in 2016 as compared to 2015 is due primarily to the decrease in both Qsymia product revenue and STENDRA/SPEDRA supply revenue.